tektoncd/friends/OpsMx/README.md

 - OpsMx make sure that OpsMx CD and CV platform works in Tekton environments.

-- In Addition, OpsMx's interest is to integrate Spinnaker and Tekton to serve Continuous Delivery over multi-cloud Infrastructure
+- In Addition, OpsMx's interest is to integrate Spinnaker and Tekton to serve Continuous Delivery over multi-cloud Infrastructure.